ArXivDLInstruct: 778K Research Code Functions for Instruction Tuning

 The dataset is available now:

-We're excited to see what the community builds with this.
-If you're working on code generation, research agents, or ML-specific language models, ArXivDLInstruct gives you a concentrated, high-quality training signal that general code datasets can't match.
+For researchers working on code generation, research agents, or ML-specific language models, ArXivDLInstruct provides a concentrated, high-quality training signal that general code datasets cannot match.